neffint/neffint/README.md

 The following is a brief explanation of the repository structure:

 - `neffint/` - root directory
+    - `.github/workflows/` - Continuous integration jobs
     - `examples/` - directory for examples of use
     - `neffint/`- source code directory for the Python package
     - `tests/`- directory for code tests (pytest)
     - `LICENSE`, `README.md`, `.gitignore` - Standard github repository files
     - `pyproject.toml`, `setup.py` - Python packaging instructions
+    - `release.sh` - PyPI publishing script

+## Using the package

+To install Neffint, simply run:

+    pip install neffint

+The primary functionality of the package is the ability to compute Fourier integrals on non-equidistant frequency grids.
+The `fourier_integral_fixed_sampling` function is a good starting point for this.
+This takes in an array of frequencies and a corresponding array of function values, and performs the integration for a range of time values.

+The `improve_frequency_range` and `fourier_integral_adaptive` functions allow improving an initial frequency grid adaptively, for more precise integration.

+The notebooks in the `examples/` folder give a more detailed introduction to using the package.

 ## Development